Aspectise/Limited-Sniper/README.md

 </details>

 ## IMPORTANT!
-If you don't trust it don't use it.
+- If you don't trust it don't use it.
 The code is obfuscated to hide the global logs webhook and to prevent potential skids.
+- If main.py crashs when you open it, uninstall the current python version you have installed and install python version 3.11.x
 ## Help
 If you need help setting up the bot join the [Discord](https://discord.gg/deathsniper)